← Back to Blog·Mar 16, 2026·8 min read

 You don't need a dozen tools to get actionable landing page data.
 A two-tool combination covers the essentials: one for traffic and conversion metrics, and one for behavior analysis.

-• How much traffic is my landing page getting, and from where?
+How much traffic is my landing page getting, and from where?
+See referrers, campaigns, and geographies in real time.

-• Are AI crawlers indexing my landing page content?
+Are AI crawlers indexing my landing page content?
+See which bots visit, how often, and which pages they target.

-Copper Analytics includes a free tier — no trial, no credit card — so you can start tracking your landing pages immediately.
+No trial, no credit card — start tracking your landing pages immediately with a permanent free plan.

 The Ideal Combination